- The average SEO professional earned $81,103, up since 2017

 Local search consists of a wide-reaching range of different tasks, and of course, it’s human to enjoy some tasks more than others.
 There are plenty of parallels between the most common tasks and those most enjoyed by search marketers, with some notable exceptions.

 Just 52% of SEOs like or love link building, yet nearly every SEO performs this task.
 Likewise, the commonly performed task of building and cleaning up citations is only enjoyed by 65% of marketers.
 Both of these are critical local search ranking factors, but can be quite time-intensive, and perhaps not the most exciting for seasoned marketers.
-Of course, if you’d rather we took citation management off your hands, we can do this for you.
+Of course, if you’d rather we took citation management off your hands, with our local citation building service and Citation Tracker, we can do this for you.

 How optimistic do you feel about the SEO industry in 2019?